Myth or fact?

 About to make an offer on a home?
 Using our home buyer's checklist will help flag key things to know before signing the contract of purchase and sale.
 Also, we explain the standard purchase contract here.

-The seller must disclose material latent defects
+The seller and their realtor must disclose latent defects

 a history of flooding or insect infestation